 The truth is, just like most other expats moving to the Netherlands, I had no clue what Dutch bureaucracy is really like, and how many things you have to deal with.
-Even if you only want to study in the Netherlands.

 - Housing in the Netherlands

 - What’s BSN Number & Registration in the Netherlands